-The Central Bank of the UAE, Securities and Commodities Authority (SCA), Dubai Financial Services Authority (DFSA) of the DIFC and Financial Services Regulatory Authority (FSRA) of the ADGM have issued Bank Guidelines on the application of the key principles covering the use of:
+Financial Services Regulatory Authority (FSRA) of the ADGM have issued Bank Guidelines on the application of the key principles covering the use of:

 - application programming interface (API);

 - cloud computing;

-- biometrics:
+- · biometrics;

 - big data analytics and artificial intelligence;

+and

 - · distributed ledger technology.

 The Bank Guidelines require that all APIs should be designed on a "privacy by design" basis, in a way to only expose relevant data elements to any party in order to fulfil API purpose.
-The Bank Guidelines further require that financial institutions should ensure that personal data being transmitted or stored in encrypted form to enable privacy and integrity.
+The Bank Guidelines further require that financial institutions should ensure that personal data being transmitted or stored is in encrypted form to enable privacy and integrity.